EDUCATION AND TRAINING SUB-COMMITTEE

 SANEF’s 2000 AGM initiated skills audits of working journalists and adopted this policy:

 - The purpose of education and training must be the improvement of journalism

 - Ongoing training is the right of every journalist

 - Training is a continuous process that should occur throughout a journalist’s career.
 It should not be seen as only for junior journalists or as being demeaning

 - Media training does not involve just technical or skills training, but should incorporate social/ethical/political components and be holistic

 The FP&M Seta has signed a memorandum of agreement with SANEF with the aim to develop an occupational journalism NQF level 5 certificate.
 The role players in the development of the new certificate include: The Quality Council for Trades Occupations (QCTO) as the Quality Assuring Body; the Fiber Processing and Manufacturing (FP&M) Seta as the Assessment Quality Partner (AQP); and the Media Information and Communication Technologies (MICT) SETA is the Development Quality Partner (DQP).
 This also includes consultation from industry subject matter experts.

-If you are interested in joining the committee, please contact the committee chair or deputy chair:
+If you are interested in joining the committee, please contact the committee chair: